Mintbase/mintbase-js/packages/sdk/src/createMetadata/README.md

 Royalties can be configured to provide a customized flow of funds as explained below.

 Using the `ftAddress` parameter, you can specify that you want the minting price for this token to be paid via the desired fungible token.
+This also requires you to specify a number for `ftDecimals`.

 You can restrict minting via an allowlist of NEAR account IDs that are allowed to mint (`mintersAllowslist`), via a maximum supply that will be enforced by the smart contract (`maxSupply`), and via an expiry date (`lastPossibleMint`).
 You can opt-in to making an NFT dynamic (`isDynamic`) to allow [future updates](../updateMetadata/README.md), and [lock the metadata](../lockMetadata/README.md) at a later time.